mskordal/my-sel4-projects/accProfPass/README.md

 # Create build directory and enter.
 mkdir llvmpassbuild && cd llvmpassbuild

-# Create the Makefiles and links to build the pass.
+# Create the Makefiles and links to build the pass with attributes explained:
+# 1. -DLT_LLVM_INSTALL_DIR=$LLVM_DIR : Installation directory of LLVM
+# 2. ../accProfPass : Directory of pass sources and CMakeLists.txt
+# 3. -DUSE_CLANG=ON : Pass is compiled to be passed with clang.
+Omit to compile
+# the pass to be used with opt.
+# 4. -DUSE_HLS=ON : Injects instructions that rd/wr to HLS.
+Omit to instrument
+# instructions that rd/wr to AccProf-soft
+# 5. -DDEBUG_COMP_PRINT=ON : Prints debug messages during pass instrumentation
-cmake -DLT_LLVM_INSTALL_DIR=$LLVM_DIR ../myLlvmPass
+cmake -DLT_LLVM_INSTALL_DIR=$LLVM_DIR ../accProfPass -DUSE_CLANG=ON -DUSE_HLS=ON -DDEBUG_COMP_PRINT=ON

 # Actually build the pass.
-It will be libInjectBRAM.so in our case.
+It will be libAccProf.so in our case.
 make

 # Compile the dummy programm into IR format.
 $LLVM_DIR/bin/clang -O1 -S -emit-llvm ../myLlvmPass/app.c -o app.ll

 # Use the plugin at the IR file.
 First case is for instrumentations passes
-$LLVM_DIR/bin/opt -load-pass-plugin ./libInjectBRAM.so -passes=inject-bram app.ll -S -o derived.ll
+$LLVM_DIR/bin/opt -load-pass-plugin ./libAccProf.so functions.txt. -passes=accprof app.ll -S -o derived.ll

 # Second case is for analyses Passes
-$LLVM_DIR/bin/opt -load-pass-plugin ./libInjectBRAM.so -passes=inject-bram -disable-output app.ll
+$LLVM_DIR/bin/opt -load-pass-plugin ./libAccProf.so functions.txt -passes=accprof -disable-output app.ll

 # To directly inject the pass through clang without using opt, run the command
 # below.
 Also for some reason this works even with -O0
-$LLVM_DIR/bin/clang -O0 -fpass-plugin=./libInjectBRAM.so -g ../myLlvmPass/app.c -o app
+$LLVM_DIR/bin/clang -O0 -fplugin=./libAccProf.so -fpass-plugin=./libAccProf.so -mllvm functions.txt -g ../accProfPass/app.c -o app

 ```
 # Pass functionality.
 Current version: 1.8